 Often students and staff make contributions to the Anatomical Research Fund or place wreaths at the grave site as a tribute to the persons who contributed their bodies.
 Many students attend the funerals to pay last respects to the persons who made a special contribution to their professional education.

 The names of persons who have contributed themselves to the Department of Human Anatomy and Cell Science of the University of Manitoba for anatomical study are recorded in a Book of Remembrance.
 The care and thought taken in the preparation of this book are evident from its frontispiece.

 Although the Department of Human Anatomy and Cell Science would normally accept each body, both you and your next of kin or executor should realize that the University reserves the right to refuse any body at the time of death.
 The family or executor would then be responsible for making alternate arrangements.

 Record your wish

-You may leave your body for anatomical study by completing a Statement of Desire / Waiver of Claim form.
-For those wishing to carry a statement, a wallet card should be kept wit your Manitoba Healh Card or Driver's Licence.
+You may leave your body for anatomical study by completing a Waiver of Claim form (Registration Form).
+For those wishing to carry a statement, a wallet card can be kept with your Manitoba Healh Card or Driver's Licence.
 Your statement of desire is not legally binding because legislation has not been enacted in this province giving persons the legal right to donate their bodies.
 In common law your body is not part of your estate; therefore, you have no legal right to bequeath it.
 The legal power to determine the disposal of your body rests with your next of kin, the executor named in your Will, or the person lawfully in charge of your body at the time of death.

 Seek consent of next of kin